MSc Social Work

 This two-year programme is provided under the new framework for Social Work qualifications.
 It is a joint professional practice and academic award.
-Completion fulfills the registration requirements of the Health & Care Professionals Council and entitles you to register and practice as a qualified professional social worker.
+On successful completion of the programme you will be eligible to apply for registration with the regulatory body Social Work England.

 The University is committed to ensuring that future users of the personal social services have effective and competent workers who uphold the dignity of individuals and, where possible, establish a shared approach to problem-solving.
 Qualifying students will understand the structural and personal factors that lead to oppression and discrimination and be able to work within an anti-oppressive framework.
 They will develop skills as reflective practitioners, able to appraise critically a range of relevant evidence, including research, to evaluate their own work and that of others, and to contribute to the development of policy and practice.